Yarraville Carbon Project

 Project Information:

-The Yarraville Carbon Project is a soil carbon sequestration project located near the locality of Wirrinya, approximately 45km southwest of Forbes in the Central West region of New South Wales.
-Registered in May 2024, the project covers a substantial area of 2,392.5 hectares within the Forbes Shire and Weddin Shire local government areas.
+Yarraville Carbon Project is a soil carbon sequestration project located in the Central West region of New South Wales, approximately 50km southwest of Forbes and 60km northeast of West Wyalong.
+Registered in May 2024, the project covers a substantial area of 2,392.5 hectares.
+The surrounding region is part of the productive slopes and plains of the Lachlan Valley, an area heavily utilized for mixed farming operations including broadacre cropping (wheat, canola, barley) and livestock grazing.